CadQuery is a parametric scripting language for creating and traversing CAD models

 CadQuery has several goals:

-* Build models with scripts that are as close as possible to how you’d describe the object to a human.
+- Build 3d models with scripts that are as close as possible to how you’d describe the object to a human.

-* Output high quality CAD formats like STEP and AMF in addition to traditional STL
+- Output high quality (loss-less) CAD formats like STEP and AMF in addition to traditional STL

 Using CadQuery, you can write short, simple scripts that produce high quality CAD models.
 It is easy to make many different objects using a single script that can be customized.